jerebub/4dTodo/README.md

 - [ ] reminder-notifications
 - [ ] predefined color-themes
 - [ ] responsive design
-- [ ] auto-generation of repeted tasks
+- [ ] auto-generation of repeated tasks
 - [ ] initial popup for first time users explaining the method
 - [ ] export and import of tasks
 - [ ] location-dependent reminders